The Forest (video game): Gameplay

-The player is given a survival guide book, with notes about discovered wildlife on the peninsula, and a basic to-do list to help guide players.
+The player is given a survival guide book, with notes about discovered wildlife on the island, and a basic to-do list to help guide players.
 The guidebook also allows players to place blueprints for the various structures (such as bonfires, walls, tree-houses and traps) in the game.
 Simply select a blueprint, then place it in the open-world.
 Once placed, gather the necessary resources (like rocks and logs) in order to complete the structure.
 Most shelters feature an option for saving the game, since there is no autosave in the game.

 Items that the player gathers in the world (like herbs, animals furs, or tools) can be stored in the inventory.
 The inventory includes a crafting system, based on the player's knowledge and experimentation with creating items.
 To craft a basic axe, the player needs to collect then combine a stick, rock, and rope, once all items are placed on the crafting space a gear icon indicates the player can combine them.
 Here, the player may also choose four items for quick-select.

 The HUD displays the player's total health, energy, stamina, hunger, and thirst levels.
 Water can be obtained from lakes and rivers, but most are contaminated causing side effects to the player.
 Polluted water can be boiled to purify it, or a water collector built to collect clean rainwater.
 Food has to be obtained from animals, plants, and other humans in the world.
 You can also find in your survival/crafting book stats like strength, weight, athleticism and sanity.
-If you lower your sanity you'll be able to build structures (effigies) that are only available when your sanity drops to a certain point.
+If you lower your sanity you'll be able to build structures (effigies) that are only available when your sanity drops below 90%.